fameteor/NOKIA-8110-tips/README.md

 # Update root certificate

-See : https://github.com/openGiraffes/b2g-certificates : launch the batch after setting the contact between Windows adn the nokia in debug and ROOT mode.
+See : https://github.com/openGiraffes/b2g-certificates : launch the batch after setting the contact between Windows and the nokia in DEBUG and ROOT mode.